 Windmill 7 is included in all our hardware systems

 Charting Data with Windmill 7

-- Simple data logging from one instrument connected to the PC's COM port over RS232, RS422, RS485, Modbus or TCP/IP
+- Data logging from one instrument connected to the PC's COM port over RS232, RS422, RS485, Modbus or TCP/IP.

 - COM port trouble-shooting:

-- Send ASCII values, twos complement integers, unsigned integers, single bits, floating point, CRCs etc
+- Send ASCII values, twos complement integers, 4-byte integers, double-words, unsigned integers, single bits, floating point, CRCs etc.

 - Log only when new data is available from your instrument: when a weight changes on a balance for instance.
 Even if two items weigh the same, Windmill knows that a change has occurred, so no readings are missed.